 Ingredients

-Selecting the right kind of onions to dry depends on the flavor preference and how you plan to use them.
+Selecting the right kind of onions to dry depends on your flavor preference and how you plan to use them.
 Several different types of onions can all be dehydrated.
 However, I have found that red onions are the best ones to use when dehydrating them.
 The reason is that they have a milder onion taste.

 A white onion will give you want a crispier texture.
 I like how red onions rehydrate better, but it is up to you which ones you want to use.